 The Museum collection is continuously growing and new acquisitions are displayed in separate cases in the Main Exhibition Area until they are added to the main display of their relevant cultures.

 Where possible we add to our collection with material that we excavate, when such material is released to us by the relevant authorities.

 Donations and benefactions

-If you or your company would like to make a tax-deductible donation to the Museum, or if you would like to make a benefaction to the University, to support the Museum, by making suitable provision in your will, please contact the Director, Karl Van Dyke on (02) 9850 9263 or at email@example.com to discuss details and to make arrangements.
+If you or your company would like to make a tax-deductible donation to the Museum, or if you would like to make a benefaction to the University, to support the Museum, by making suitable provision in your will, please contact the museum on (02) 9850 9263 or email email@example.com.

 The Foundation for the Study of Ancient Cultures